Suma-Mexico/vdid-pkg-web/README.md

    If you want to open a popup instead to redirect, you will call the function like the following line:<br/>

    > $vdid::verifyIdentity(uuid, 'popup')

+   If you want to open a new tab instead to redirect, you will call the function like the following line:<br/>

+   > $vdid::verifyIdentity(uuid, 'open')